Individual Retirement Accounts (IRAs)

 A Roth IRA allows you to invest after-tax dollars today.
 When you retire, you pay no taxes on qualified withdrawals.

-- Earnings are tax-free if the account has been open for five years and withdrawn for a qualified reason
+• Earnings may be tax-free if the account has been open for five years and withdrawn for a qualified reason

 Coverdell Education

 With a Coverdell Education IRA, you can make after-tax contributions for a child until he or she reaches 18 years of age.
-All earnings are tax-free if used to pay for eligible education expenses.
+Earnings may be tax-free if used to pay for eligible education expenses.

 Give us a call at (225) 214-6800 or stop by a branch location to get started.